-- 4 x 2GHz cores

-- 16 GB RAM
+- 4x 2GHz cores - 8 GB RAM

-- 30 GB disk storage (direct-attached storage required).
+- 125 GB disk storage (either direct-attached or network-attached storage is permitted if storage latency is 10 ms or less) - Gigabit Ethernet

 These system requirements reflect the lightest usage scenarios for the TOE.
 Additional factors such as network size and storage retention requirements will affect the system requirements for a particular deployment.
 Refer to the relevant Guidance Section (as referenced in Section 7 Documentation) for the specific system requirements that apply to a given deployment.